Understanding chainsaw chain types does not need to be complicated.

 A chainsaw chain is made up of many different parts.

-This might more information than you need or want to know, but it’s helpful for understanding chainsaw chains.
+This might be more information than you need or want to know, but it’s helpful for understanding chainsaw chains.

 A chain and cutter include: